-The Anti-Violence Program is achieved through the Crisis Response Centre Project which operated from four service sites; Crisis Response Centre (CRC) based in Haatso, a suburb of Accra, a Shelter for abused women and children, in the Eastern Region of Ghana, the Counseling Centre in Seben, Tafo a community in the Eastern Region and a Legal Centre located in New Town, Accra.
+The Anti-Violence Program is achieved through the Crisis Response Centre Project which operated from three service sites; Crisis Response Centre (CRC) based in Haatso, a suburb of Accra, a Shelter for abused women and children, in the Eastern Region of Ghana, the Counseling Centre in Seben, Tafo a community in the Eastern Region.
 The program broadly responded to violence against women, and children (VAWC) through the provision of integrated services and support to survivors of such violence.
-The program also undertook wide community outreach and awareness activities on issues in relation to VAWC or Sexual and Gender-Based Violence (SGBV) targeting churches, schools, identified professional groups and whole communities.
+The program also undertakes wide community outreach and awareness activities on issues in relation to VAWC or Sexual and Gender-Based Violence (SGBV) targeting churches, schools, identified professional groups and whole communities.

-The Ark provided counseling, legal aid, small assistance grants, shelter, rehabilitation and resettlement to over 3000 persons, majority being abused women and children between 1999 and 2016.
-The cases handled by the Anti-Violence Program of The Ark included domestic violence, sexual assault, sexual harassment, neglect, abuse and non-maintenance of children, child trafficking, child marriage and other harmful traditional practices.
-These were done in collaboration with the Domestic Violence and Victims’ Support Unit (DOVVSU) of the Ghana Police Service, medical, judicial and social services agencies.
+The Ark provides counseling, legal aid, small assistance grants, shelter, rehabilitation and resettlement to abused women and children.
+The cases handled by the Anti-Violence Program of The Ark includes domestic violence, sexual assault, sexual harassment, neglect, abuse and non-maintenance of children, child trafficking, child marriage and other harmful traditional practices.
+These are done in collaboration with the Domestic Violence and Victims’ Support Unit (DOVVSU) of the Ghana Police Service, medical, judicial and social services agencies.